 - Identification of students having difficulty meeting requirements and/or expectations for academic, professionalism, or technical performance, and recommendation of individualized learning plans that support academic and professional development, which may include academic support and required remediation, as necessary.

 - Evaluation of achievement of required remediation.

-- Taking such action (including dismissal from the Stanford University School of Medicine MD program) as the CP3 deems appropriate under the facts and circumstances.
+- Taking such action (including dismissal from the Stanford School of Medicine MD program) as the CP3 deems appropriate under the facts and circumstances.